psi4/psi4/doc/sphinxman/source/cfour.rst

     optimize('cfour')

 Note that the primary change is the exchange of :py:func:`~driver.energy` for :py:func:`~driver.optimize` to trigger an optimization.
-Setting
-|optking__g_convergence| =CFOUR provides a good imitation of Cfour default
-convergence criteria.
-Several sample inputs in :source:`test/cfour/` starting with ``opt-`` show basic geometry optimizations.
+Setting |optking__g_convergence| =CFOUR provides a good imitation of Cfour default convergence criteria.
+Several sample inputs in :source:`test/cfour/` starting with ``opt-`` show basic geometry optimizations. :srcsample:`cfour/psi-mints5-grad` shows optimizations from a variety of molecule input formats, and :srcsample:`cfour/psi-ghost-grad` shows an optimization with ghosted atoms.

 The above example also shows the total memory for the computation being set in |PSIfour| format.
 See :ref:`sec:memory` for details.
 When